Senior Gear Editor

 Best Puffer Jackets Rab Mythic Ultra

 If warmth is what you’re looking for, you’ll be hard-pressed to beat the Rab Mythic Ultra.
-Photo: Ryan Salm
+Photo: Ryan Salm//The Inertia

 The Inertia

-Down has historically been the material-of-choice when it comes to puffy insulation thanks to its insane warmth-to-weight ratio, breathability, and packability, but it’s not the only option and in this article we look at all kinds of puffer jackets, including down, synthetic, and even merino wool options.
+Down has historically been the material of choice when it comes to puffy insulation thanks to its exceptional warmth-to-weight ratio, breathability, and packability, but it’s not the only option and in this article, we look at all kinds of puffer jackets, including down, synthetic, and even merino wool options.

 Best Heavyweight Puffer Jacket: Rab Mythic Ultra

-Best Lightweight Puffer Jacket: Mountain Hardwear Ghost Whisperer/2
+Best Lightweight Puffer Jacket: Mountain Hardwear Ghost Whisperer

 Best Budget Puffer Jacket: Decathlon Forclaz Mt100